ashwinsridharan/VideoGamesSales/README.md

 ### Analysis

 The initial hypothesis that the most well rated games generated maximum sales was confirmed.
-The model also confirmed that Action and Shooter games were the most popular genres and found the Sports genre to do well too.
+The model also confirmed that Action and Shooter games were the most popular genres and found the Sports genre to do well too. <br>

-Qualitative Interpretation of Clusters:
+Qualitative Interpretation of Clusters: <br>
-The results of Mean Statistics helped in the formation of some high-level interpretations of how the video games were segmented by the clustering algorithm:
+The results of Mean Statistics helped in the formation of some high-level interpretations of how the video games were segmented by the clustering algorithm: <br>
 ●	Cluster 1: Low performing games with low global sales (mean 210,000 units), low mean user and critic scores (64 and 67), and very low user and critic counts.
-These games lacked both quality and profitability, and from the low number of reviews, it can be said that they did not generate much traction/ interest from gamers.
+These games lacked both quality and profitability, and from the low number of reviews, it can be said that they did not generate much traction/ interest from gamers. <br>

 ●	Cluster 2: Japanese-made games that sold very well in Japan (mean 419,000 units), that are also rated well by users and critics.
 This small cluster of 278 games seems to represent Japanese games targeted towards and loved by Japanese audiences, that thoroughly outperformed the global best-selling games.
-This phenomenon will be further discussed below.
+This phenomenon will be further discussed below. <br>

 ●	Cluster 3: Fringe well-reviewed games that sold much less than the global best-sellers, but still sold 3-4 times more, on average, than games in Cluster 1.
-Qualitative analysis of the cluster showed that this cluster consisted of uncommon games that did not have great brand value.
+Qualitative analysis of the cluster showed that this cluster consisted of uncommon games that did not have great brand value. <br>
 However, these games seem to be of high quality since they had higher user scores and comparable critic scores to those of Cluster 4.
 This quality can be further noted by seeing that the mean sales for this category was about 25% of the mean sales in the “best” group, Cluster 4.
 However, the mean number of user reviews for this category seems to be a disproportionately large 56% of the number of reviews in Cluster 4.
-This shows that despite the lower sales, a greater fraction of users felt motivated to leave reviews of the game, which, as seen from the mean user score and critic score, were mostly positive.
+This shows that despite the lower sales, a greater fraction of users felt motivated to leave reviews of the game, which, as seen from the mean user score and critic score, were mostly positive.  <br>

 ●	Cluster 4: The “best” cluster, with the highest sales, highest critic scores and number of user and critic reviews.
 They also had moderately high user scores.
 These appeared to be the popular, best-selling games from large international brands like EA, Activision, and Nintendo.
 The eliteness of this class can be seen by noticing that only 403 games out of the 6497 games in the dataset fall into this class.
-An extension of this project might choose to determine what differentiates these games, by performing a qualitative analysis of the game content, as well as an in-depth market analysis for each game.
+An extension of this project might choose to determine what differentiates these games, by performing a qualitative analysis of the game content, as well as an in-depth market analysis for each game. <br>

-Correlation between User_Count and Sales:
+Correlation between User_Count and Sales: <br>
 Figure X shows an interesting correlation: across all 4 clusters, the number of users leaving reviews had a stronger correlation with the global sales than the actual mean score left by those users.
 This is consistent with the variable importance table, which shows that the two most important variables were Global_Sales and User_Count.
 One interpretation of this is that the best-selling games are not necessarily ones that are of high quality (higher score), but ones that catch the attention of users online.
 It is possible that games that are unique, controversial and generate more discussion are more likely to stand out and market themselves through word-of-mouth, compared to games that work on safe, established formulae.
-This is related to Jonah Berger’s Contagious Theory, which highlights the importance of sharing content online as one of the key drivers for how products and ideas catch on.
+This is related to Jonah Berger’s Contagious Theory, which highlights the importance of sharing content online as one of the key drivers for how products and ideas catch on. <br>

-Japan Sales for games in Cluster 2:
+Japan Sales for games in Cluster 2: <br>
 The anomalous behavior of Japan sales in Cluster 2 points to demographic differences in players in Japan vs. other regions.
 Video games that did well in Japan did well elsewhere as well, however games that were popular in NA and EU were, on average, much less popular in Japan.
 Japanese developer Keiji Inafune attributed this difference to the fundamental difference in style preferences between Eastern and Western players.
 He notes that while Japanese players grow up watching anime and manga and prefer more fantasy games, western players are used to realistic movies and TV shows, and prefer the same in their video games.
 [2] These findings can help publishers and creators understand their users’ preferences.
 The importance of this finding is that Western publishers should spend greater effort trying to popularize their games in Japan, since it is the third largest video game market in the world.
-By understanding what works in Japan and replicating those traits in their games, Western developers can help their games become much stronger competition to native Japanese games.
+By understanding what works in Japan and replicating those traits in their games, Western developers can help their games become much stronger competition to native Japanese games.  <br>

 ## Conclusion
 The discussed analysis gave a few answers to the questions we began with.
 It found actionable insights which can be used by both sides of the aisle, creators and publishers to enhance user experience and increase revenue.
-To highlight a few of them:
+To highlight a few of them: <br>

-●	Newer platforms like XBOX, PS2, PS3, etc. had high sales which can be attributed to the fact that many players already have such platforms and hence it makes sense to make games which are compatible with these platforms.
+●	Newer platforms like XBOX, PS2, PS3, etc. had high sales which can be attributed to the fact that many players already have such platforms and hence it makes sense to make games which are compatible with these platforms.  <br>
 ●	The importance of customer centricity in product life cycle.
-Western video game creators and publishers would do well to understand the fundamental difference between eastern and western players as delineated before, to get a foothold in the lucrative Japanese market.
+Western video game creators and publishers would do well to understand the fundamental difference between eastern and western players as delineated before, to get a foothold in the lucrative Japanese market.  <br>
-●	The importance of traction and a game’s ability to create a ‘buzz’ as a way to generate publicity and higher global sales.
+●	The importance of traction and a game’s ability to create a ‘buzz’ as a way to generate publicity and higher global sales.   <br>